The Bryce Wildlife Adventure Museum gives visitors a chance to truly experience wildlife and natural history.

 The Bryce Wildlife Adventure Museum was founded in 1995 by museum curator Robert Driedonks in collaboration with Panguitch City.
 Driedonks has dedicated much of his life to collecting and preserving wildlife from around the world.
 The natural history museum is housed in a 14,000-square-foot building featuring state-of-the-art balanced color temperature lighting, and accurate habitat murals created by renowned museum artist Brian Wignall.

 The Bryce Wildlife Adventure Museum is located on Scenic Byway 12, just four miles from Bryce Canyon National Park.
-ATVs and bicycles are available for rent, and offer a great way to explore nearby Red Canyon.
+Bicycles are available for rent and offer a great way to explore nearby Red Canyon.